eonil/swift-codeview-v5/README.md

 It took 2 seconds to load 10,000 lines of code.
 I think this is enough for bootstrapping implementation.

-Now bottlenecks are coming from these places.
+It seems bottleneck has been moved to another place.
 - Inefficient function call to static linked b-tree libraries.

+  > This has been proben as non-critical.

-- Strict instantiation of `String` for each lines. (about 25%)
+- Strict instantiation of `String` for each lines.

+  > This was a big deal.

-- Baked-in grapheme-cluster validation behavior in `String`. (about 25%)
+- Baked-in grapheme-cluster validation behavior in `String`.

+> This has been proven not a problem.
+It was my misunderstanding.

-Possible solutions.
+I applied these solutions.

-- Use `Substring` to avoid `String` instantiation.
-But this doesn't solve validation cost.
-- Embed b-tree code directly in module instead of linking.
-- Make a new, sharable UTF-8 string container.
-- Use byte offset instead of opaque `String.Index` as character index for O(1) access.
+- Use `Substring` instead of `String`.
+This provided huge performance gain.

-Once I tried using first two solutions, loading of 50,000 line code took 2-3 seconds.
-That is comparable to Xcode.
-But I need simpler and easier codebase for better maintainance, therefore such optimizations has been removed.
+  But at same time, whole source base storage string will survive if any fragment is referenced.
+  It seems reinstantiation of base storage String regular basis is required.

+Now loading of 50,000 line of text take 1 second.
+Though still far slower than Xi-Editor, now it's comparable to Xcode 11 (GM).
-The problem is it's very difficult to archive Xi-Editor level performance with Swift as Swift requires ref-type overhead and lacks low-level memory handling in safe way.
+It's very difficult to archive Xi-Editor level base performance.
+It's mysterious to me.
-It would be better to have an approach like Xi-Editor or using Xi-Editor when ready.